 Follow these steps to get to the Edit Points mode for any shape (rectangle, line, drawn shape, etc.) in PowerPoint 2010 for Windows:

 - Select the drawing so that the Ribbon area now shows the Drawing Tools Format tab, as shown in Figure 2.
 Activate this Ribbon tab by clicking on it.

 Figure 2: Drawing Tools Format tab of the Ribbon

-- Within the Drawing Tools Format tab, click the Edit Shape button (highlighted in red, in Figure 2 above) to view a drop-down gallery that you can see in Figure 3.
-In this gallery, select the Edit Points option (refer to Figure 3 again).
+- From the Drawing Tools Format tab, locate the Insert Shapes group.
+Then click the Edit Shape button (highlighted in red, in Figure 2 above) to view a drop-down gallery that you can see in Figure 3.
+And from this drop-down list, choose the Edit Points option (refer to Figure 3 again).

-- Place the cursor over any of the vertexes - the cursor will change to a small square with four directional arrows around it, as shown in Figure 6 (highlighted in red).
+- Place the cursor on any of the vertexes - the cursor will change to a small rectangle with four directional arrows around it, as you can see in Figure 5.

-Figure 6: Cursor with a square and four directional arrows
+Figure 5: Cursor with a rectangle and four directional arrows

 - Now click on the vertex to select it, and reposition the vertex by dragging it to a new position.
-A semi transparent area appears showing the changes to the shape that you are making, as shown in Figure 7.
+A black dashed line appears showing the changes to the shape that you are making, as shown in Figure 6.